 Principal Investigator: Thomas Wolf

 How do electrons and atoms move in a molecule undergoing an ultrafast photochemical reaction?
 Answering this question will help us in better understanding processes like photosynthesis, photodamage in DNA, or human vision.
 Ultrafast photoinduced dynamics involve correlated electronic and nuclear motion in the vicinity of conical intersections between different electronic states in the molecule.
 To understand in detail, what drives a molecule like cyclohexadiene to undergo an electrocyclic reaction within less than 100 femtoseconds after absorption of an ultraviolet photon or a nucleobase like thymine to instead dissipate the absorbed energy into heat on the same timescale, we require direct access on the electronic and nuclear dynamics on the timescale of those processes.
-We therefore investigate isolated molecules in the gas phase and closely work together with our colleagues from theory on the interpretation of our experimental findings.
-We combine gas phase spectroscopy in the VUV and soft x-ray regime to investigate ultrafast changes in the electronic structure with electron diffraction to get exclusive access to the correlated dynamics of the nuclear wavepacket.
+To achieve this, we combine femtosecond time-resolved gas phase VUV and soft x-ray spectroscopy to investigate ultrafast changes in the electronic structure with electron diffraction to get exclusive access to the correlated dynamics of the nuclear wavepacket.
+Furthermore, we closely work together with our colleagues from theory on the interpretation of our experimental findings.

 Time-resolved photoelectron spectroscopy with VUV pulses from high harmonic generation